knative/docs/docs/install/Knative-with-Gloo.md

 ## Before you begin

-Knative requires a Kubernetes cluster v1.14 or newer. `kubectl` v1.10 is also required.
+Knative requires a Kubernetes cluster v1.14 or newer, as well as a compatible `kubectl`.
 This guide assumes that you've already created a Kubernetes cluster which you're comfortable installing _alpha_ software on.

 This guide assumes you are using bash in a Mac or Linux environment; some commands will need to be adjusted for use in a Windows environment.